openhab/openhab-js/README.md

 Occasionally, one will need to parse a non-supported date time string or generate one from a ZonedDateTime.
 To do this you will use [JS-Joda DateTimeFormatter and potentially your Locale](https://js-joda.github.io/js-joda/manual/formatting.html).
 However, shipping all the locales with the openhab-js library would lead to an unacceptable large size.
-Therefore if you attempt to use the `DateTimeFormatter` and receive an error saying it cannot find your locale, you will need to manually install your locale and import it into your rule.
+Therefore, if you attempt to use the `DateTimeFormatter` and receive an error saying it cannot find your locale, you will need to manually install your locale and import it into your rule.

 [JS-Joda Locales](https://github.com/js-joda/js-joda/tree/master/packages/locale#use-prebuilt-locale-packages) includes a list of all the supported locales.
-Each loacle consists of a two letter language indicator followed by a "-" and a two letter dialect indicator: e.g. "EN-US".
+Each locale consists of a two letter language indicator followed by a "-" and a two letter dialect indicator: e.g. "EN-US".
 Installing a locale can be done through the command `npm install @js-joda/locale_de-de` from the *$OPENHAB_CONF/automation/js* folder.

 To import and use a local into your rule you need to require it and create a `DateTimeFormatter` that uses it: